trujunzhang/bodrag-makedown/Products/bodrag/source-Bodrag-Utilities.md

 Internet Optimizer - Optimizes your Internet connection
 ---------------------

-With Internet Optimizer you can optimize your Internet connection and get a better data transfer speed.
+With <strong>Internet Optimizer</strong> you can optimize your Internet connection and get a better data transfer speed.

 ### image-5